-The aim of this course is to develop an understanding of construction technology and its application to the construction of low-rise domestic and commercial buildings not more than 5 stories high.
-It examines the processes and techniques related to the construction of substructures, frames, enclosure and finishes for low-rise domestic and commercial buildings.
-The course also introduces students to the Uniform Building by Laws (UBBL).
-The course provides students with construction knowledge to be applied in other courses such as estimating, measurement, construction planning and services.
-The course also provides the environment to develop students' communication skills and ability to work effectively as a team member to achieve mutual objectives.
+The aim of this course is to develop an understanding of the construction technology.
+Students will learn to become familiar with common construction components and processes.
+This course covers preliminaries works, temporary works, plants and equipment, excavation works, foundations, ground floor, frame structure, floor slabs, step, and staircases.
+The course will provide students with construction knowledge to be applied in other courses such as estimating, measurement, construction planning and services.
+The course also provides the environment to develop students' communication skills and the ability to work effectively as a team member to achieve mutual objective.